wes-brook/3D-Cube-with-Phong-Reflection-Ligthting/README.md

 ![3D Cube Demo](other/sample.gif)

 ## Description
-I made a controllable 3D Cube using WebGL 2.0 and the Phong Reflection Lighting Model.
+I made a web page for a controllable 3D Cube using WebGL 2.0 and the Phong Reflection Lighting Model.
 This project showcases basic 3D graphics concepts, including vertex and fragment shaders, camera controls, and lighting techniques.
 I think it’s pretty cool.

 ## Features
 - **Interactive 3D Cube**: Rotate the cube using keyboard controls.